commonledger/accounting-api-sdks/README.md

 Contributors
 ---------------

-If you'd like to become a contributor to this repostory, your initiative will be creating a fork and issue a pull request on a 'yet to be built' Schema of an Accounting software API.
+If you'd like to become a contributor to this repostory, your intiation will be you creating a fork and issuing a pull request on a 'yet to be built' schema of an Accounting Software API.